-Within this whitepaper, we highlight the opportunities arising from the market's top-heavy structure and articulate how small-cap companies stand to leverage this market dynamic to their advantage.
+In this whitepaper, we highlight opportunities arising from the market's top-heavy structure and explain how small-cap investors can leverage this dynamic to their advantage.
 We underscore the role of active management in generating alpha within portfolios, while also emphasizing how small cap companies are uniquely positioned to thrive in a declining interest rate environment.